kamyab9k/KamVision/README.md

 <br/>

-Read more about these three important topics to better understand the funcionality of this Library:
+Read more about these three important topics to better understand the functionality of this Library:

 - [`Camera2`](https://developer.android.com/media/camera/camera2)
 - [`AndroidView`](https://developer.android.com/develop/ui/compose/migrate/interoperability-apis/views-in-compose)